AMERICA'S FAITH FRONTIER

 There is something racist and downright evil about pointing a finger at another group of people and blaming them for the failings of a sinful world.

-God makes room for us to maintain our individual cultures, and at the same time, to all be part of one family as His children building on His everlasting truth.
-Standing together does not mean we are against other groups of people.
-All people fail.
-We are all sinners.
-And in understanding this, we can stand together against the forces of evil.
+God makes room for us to maintain our individual cultures, and at the same time, to all be part of His family, building on His truth.

-To keep from falling apart, the people of a nation must stand together.
-And when its people cannot stand together due to decisions made in the dark; it is good that Christians come together and unite in a faith-based decision to build in the light.
+To keep from falling apart, the people of a nation must have a way to stand together.
+And when its people cannot stand together because of decisions made in the dark, it is incumbent on Christians of all backgrounds to unite in a faith-based movement to build in the light.

-Come together in the understanding that, until we let God in our hearts, we cannot work our way through problems that keep us from happiness because true happiness comes before solving problems.
-True happiness (godly fulfillment) fosters positive action even in the face of difficulty.
+Come together in the understanding that, until we let God into our hearts, we cannot work our way through problems that keep us from happiness.
+True happiness through Godly fulfilment comes before solving problems.

-Come together and let God set foundation stones in our hearts that support peace and happiness in our communities; foundation stones of love, like a sense of gratitude for what we have, and of belonging to it, and wanting the best for it, and a willingness to work and sacrifice for it.
+Come together and set cultural foundation stones that support togetherness and happiness in our communities.
+Christian foundation stones that define and encourage gratitude for what we have, and of belonging to it, and desiring the best for it, and a willingness to work and sacrifice for it.

-Come together in the understanding that, it is the responsibility of all able-bodied Christian men to feed, cloth, and house themselves, their families, and to help maintain their communities.
+Come together in the understanding that it is the responsibility of all able-bodied Christian men to feed, clothe, and house themselves, their families, and to help maintain their communities.
 Otherwise, such things become the responsibility of others who live detached from the realities of the individual and his community.

-Christ began with his own people.
-He put them first.
-And why wouldn't he when love without loyalty is a lie.
-Only after he had given his all for his people, did he then send Paul into the world.
+The mission of Christ began with ‘boots on the ground.’
+And why wouldn’t he begin this way when love without loyalty is a lie?
+Only after he had given his all for his people did he send Paul into the world.
+He knew how to save the world.

 KNOW THE LOCALITY OF REALITY

 Because I know my people, I will use our example.
-We the people of rural and small town America are a humble people as proven by the way in which we have quietly dwindled and disappeared.
+We, the people of rural and small-town America, are a humble people, as proven by the way in which we have quietly dwindled and disappeared.
 Our little towns and farms are dying in a world that is too far removed to see how a life-sustaining bushel of grain is grown in the land of the free.
 For a golden bushel of grain sprouts not only from good soil and hard work, but from social stability, itself sprouted from the unity of a people bound by love and loyalty.
 It is a beautiful thing, and it feeds the world.
-But it is crumbling in the grip of a big world with big world values, crumbling away, eroding into an agro-industrialized support system for a godless world.
+But it has crumbled in the grip of a big world with big world values, crumbled away, eroded into an agro-industrialized support system for a godless world.
 And like anything that serves a corrupt world, it will be dragged down with it.

-The following comparison uses an example close to our pioneer forefathers and mothers, and is applicable to any Christian culture such as my own that, having found itself dependent on and therefore servant to a plethora of worldly masters, yearns to return to the freedom that can only be found in God's hands.
+The following uses an example close to our pioneer forefathers and mothers, and is applicable to any Christian culture which, having stumbled, finds itself dependent on, and therefore servant to a plethora of worldly masters, even as it yearns to return to the freedom that can only be found in God’s hands:

-WHAT DO WE TAKE WITH US ON OUR JOURNEY TO THE PROMISED LAND
+WHAT DO WE TAKE WITH US ON OUR JOURNEY TO OUR PROMISED LAND

-As Christians we understand, we are not a super-race, but the recipients of God's grace.
+We need humility.
+As Christians, we know we are not a super-race but only the undeserving recipients of God’s grace.

 We need law and order, beginning with the Ten Commandments.

-The "Greatest Generation" grew up saying the Lord’s Prayer in church, and the Pledge of Allegiance in school.
-They were not bussed to big conglomerate schools, but self-gathered in small, often one room school houses where they learned inspirational stories about their forefathers and mothers, stories that gave them a positive sense of what they were capable of.
+We need the keys to the strength of our forebears.
+The “Greatest Generation” grew up saying the Lord’s Prayer in church and the Pledge of Allegiance in school.
+They were not bused to big, conglomerate schools, but gathered in small, often one-room schoolhouses where they learned inspirational stories about their forefathers and mothers, stories that gave them a positive sense of what they were capable of.
 They were not psychoanalyzed and drugged when they misbehaved, but rather, swiftly and effectively corrected with a strap.
-They cleaned the blackboard, brought in firewood and well water, swept the floor, cleaned ashes from the stove, and other chores before they could go home.
+They cleaned the blackboard, brought in firewood and well water, swept the floor, cleaned the stove of ashes, and did other chores before they could go home.
 It was their first experience functioning outside the home, and not all that different.
 They were learning to be responsible in a work-based culture of faith.
-In their communities and across the nation, they were as Jesus said, seeds in fertile soil.
-And when the time came and they were called to stand against those that sought to put the world in darkness, they were up to the task.
+In their communities and across the nation, they were as Jesus said, seeds growing in fertile soil.
+And when the time came, and they were called to stand against those who sought to put the world in chains, they were up to the task.
 They defeated the godless followers of Hitler, the godless followers of the Emperor of Japan, and the godless Soviet Union.
 They did not liberate the world for supreme leaders, ideological ideals, money, power, or control.
-Their power and greatness was not from the world, but from the One that blessed them with unity, and made them a beacon of hope for all the world to see.
+Their power and greatness was not from the world, but from the One who blessed them with unity, and made them a beacon of hope for all the world to see.

 TRUST THE CREATOR

-Remnants of the good a grateful people can do, can still be found all across this land.
-Out here on the gravel roads, it can be found in countless farmsteads from not that long ago, built by those that found independence in God's hands.
+Remnants of the good that a grateful people can do can still be found all across this land.
+Out here on the gravel roads, it can be found in countless farmsteads from not that long ago, built by those who found independence in God's hands.
 Today, although their way of life has been swept away by a flood of big world values, the trees our great grandparents planted live on in homesteads largely forgotten (or plowed under).
-The native mulberry trees still produce their fruit in the summer time, then the plum trees, apple trees, pear trees, walnuts, and pecans.
-The folks that planted them had delicious recipes for them all.
-In autumn the persimmons ripen and remain hanging on the tree into winter where, with a blanket of snow on the ground, they can be plucked and eaten like sugar bombs in God’s natural candy store.
-And with that fresh country air in your lungs, looking up at that magnificent star dome, it's easy to imagine God saying: If your so called “big picture” is manmade, then you have not yet come to see that your thinking is itsy-bitsy.
+The native mulberry trees still produce their fruit in the summertime, followed by plum trees, apple trees, pear trees, walnuts, and pecans.
+The folks who planted them had delicious recipes for them all.
+In autumn, the persimmons ripen and remain hanging on the tree into winter where, with a blanket of snow on the ground, they can be plucked and eaten like sugar bombs in God’s natural candy store.
+And with that fresh country air in your lungs, looking up at that magnificent star dome, it’s easy to imagine God saying: If your so-called “big picture” is manmade, then you have not yet come to see that your thinking is itty-bitty.
 And if you’re depending on a manmade system, you’re depending on an infinitely inferior system.
 I am the Creator of Heaven and Earth.
 Put your trust in me.

 WHAT ARE WE WAITING FOR

-Him into your heart, and follow the path that
+Him into your heart, and walk the path that

 He gives you.